USMD Hospital at Arlington receives Excellence in Prostate Cancer Surgery recognition

 Aetna

-CHIP, HMO, PPO, POS, Aetna Signature Administrators, Behavioral Health, Medicare Advantage PPO, Medicare Advantage HMO, Medicaid STAR HMO (Tarrant County Only), STARKids
+HMO, PPO, POS, Aetna Signature Administrators (ASA), Medicare Advantage PPO; Medicare Advantage HMO

 Amerigroup